karchjd/gppm/README.md

 Examples
 --------

 For examples, consult the demos.
-To see a list of all examples do the following:
+To see a list of all demos do the following:

 ``` r
 demo(package='gppm')